Here at Social Europe Publishing & Consulting GmbH we take your privacy seriously and are committed to ensuring that it is protected.

 5. Retaining and deleting personal data

 This Section 5 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.

 We will retain your personal data until we receive an unsubscribe request from you as detailed in Section 2.
-In addition, we periodically delete the email addresses of inactive subscribers to keep our data clean and limited to an active subscriber base.

 We may update this policy from time to time by publishing a new version on our website.
 You should check this page occasionally to ensure you are happy with any changes to this policy.
 We may notify you of significant changes to this policy by email.

 In this Section 7, we have summarised the rights that you have under GDPR.
 Some of the rights are complex, and not all of the details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.

 - the right to access;